About activity logs

 Note

-This event will show only the first time an email addresss or Slack channel is configured to receive workflow alerts for courier groups, scheduled orchestration groups, or campaigns.
-All subsequent events related to workflow alerts will show the audience/updated event.
+This event shows only the first time an email addresss or Slack channel is configured to receive workflow alerts for courier groups, scheduled orchestration groups, or campaigns.
+All later events related to workflow alerts shows the audience/updated event.

 audience/updated

 The membership of an audience for a workflow alert was updated.
-This includes adding or removing email addresses and/or Slack channels to or from a workflow alert.
+This includes adding or removing email addresses or Slack channels to or from a workflow alert.

 Workflows